 Bicycle trips are not like car trips.
 If you get lost it takes a lot more time to backtrack and reorient your directions, so it is even more important to know your directions and have a map or GPS handy.
 Before you hit the pedals and take off you want to check the course out and see landmarks, towns and cities along the way, and important information that will help you while you are travelling.
 Always make sure your phone is charged so you can have quick access to a map.
 There are even solar panel chargers that you can bring to keep yourself charged, otherwise, a traditional map never runs out of power.
 Being prepared is the best way to ensure a safe and fun trip, and knowing your course will keep you on the right track.

 Packing the Essentials

-As mentioned, GPS, phones, phone chargers and maps are a must for a bicycling trip, and so are some light medical supplies.
+As mentioned, GPS, phones, phone chargers, cycling wallet and maps are a must for a bicycling trip, and so are some light medical supplies.
 Bandage wraps, bandaids, gauze, and splints are all light supplies you can stuff into a first aid kit.
 Other things you need to bring are a reusable water bottle, tent and sleeping bag if you plan on setting up camp overnight, perishable food like granola, and a small repair kit with a wrench for on the fly fixes for your bike.
 These essentials will help you stay safe, stay nourished and stay on the road so you can fully experience a successful cycling trip.

 Emergency Contacts or Trip Buddies